-Consensus Building Discussions (CBD) is an ongoing process.
-It is achieved through workshops.
-It is held with teachers and principals on the utility and implementation of Project CACA in companionship with various circulars/ guidelines/ advisories/ notifications issued time to time by various School Boards, NCPCR/ SCPCR, Supreme Court, Directorates of School Education on children safety related matters.
+The FAQs are the outcome of the CBD – Consensus Building Discussions.
+CBD is an ongoing process.
+It is held with teachers, school counsellors, principals and decision makers on the utility and implementation of Project CACA in companionship with various circulars/ guidelines/ advisories/ notifications issued time to time by various School Boards, NCPCR/ SCPCR, Supreme Court, Directorates of School Education on children safety related matters.
 Till date, more than 1,000 schools have participated in it.
 The discussions were held at various host institutions where other schools were also invited like at

 IIT – Delhi; IISER – Mhali; ST. Marks School – Delhi; Manav Rachna International School – Fardabad; Salwan Public School – Gurugram; KL International School – Meerut; Gurukul the School – Gaziabad; FDRC – AWES – Delhi; Army Public School – Delhi; – CBSE Sahodya Complex – Chennai; Vidyashilp Academy – Bangalore; CM International – Pune; Bhartiya Viday Bhawan AKRR – Hyderadab; Catholic Bishops’ Conference of India (CBCI) – Delhi; Governing Council meeting of Western Region Catholic Association for Education (WRCAE) – Mumbai; DIstirct Session Court (DLSA) – Chikmagalur, Karnataka.